lukasirsak/mbank/README.md

-## Library for accessing mBank PL transaction service
+## Library for accessing mBank Slovak transaction service

+PHP knižnica pre prácu s mBank účtom.
+Knižnica umožnuje vykonávať operácie s účtom.
+Forknutá a upravená pre slovenský výpis účtu.

+Forked from https://github.com/bgaluszka/mbank PL transaction service.

+The software is provided "as is", without warranty of any kind.
+Use it on Your own risk.

 Suitable for checking for new transactions.
 Implemented methods: